oj-lab/platform/README.md

 - OJ_LAB_WORKDIR: Directly set the path of the workdir, application will automatically locate the workdir if not set (it will be set to `workdirs/<service_env>` in this project by default)

+#### Manage DB data

+Along with the `make setup-dependencies`, we provide `adminer` to access PostgreSQL & MinIO with its web interface.

+> Remember to set the type of the database to `PostgreSQL` when login to adminer.

 ## Troubleshooting

 go bin not included in PATH